 top of page

-Since the invention of the sustain pedal, a pianist can freely move up and down the keys with all kinds of broken chords.
-Book 10 of Franz Liszt's Technische Studien (1868-73) includes a large collection of broken chords, usually with both hands moving simultaneously as shown in following example.
+With the invention of the sustain pedal, a pianist could easily move up and down the keyboard with all kinds of broken chords.
+Book nr.
+10 of Franz Liszt's Technische Studien (1868-73) includes a large collection of broken chord exercises, usually with both hands moving simultaneously as shown in the following example:

 Liszt technical studies_1868-73 (gesleept).jpg

-In April 1923, The Etude Music Magazine published under the title New Lights on the Art of the Piano an interview with pianist-composer Sergei Rachmaninov.
-This exercise is written down according to the instructions Rachmaninov gave in this interview.
+In April 1923, The Etude music magazine published an interview titled New Lights on the Art of the Piano with pianist-composer Sergei Rachmaninov (1873-1943), discussing among other things exercises for pianists.
+This exercise written down according to the instructions Rachmaninov gave in this interview, has the full range of all chords to be practiced.

 Anton Reicha (1770-1836) provides in his Etudes ou Exercises pour le Piano-Forté (1803) an interesting exercise in a stepwise chord progression.

 Other interesting piano methods with series of exercises are listed below.
-More can be found on the platform publications.
+More can be found in the section publications.

 Hélène de Montgeroult (1764-1836)